Advanced Smartphone Forensics

 - Decompile and analyze mobile malware using open-source tools

-- Understand how data are stored on smartphone components (SD cards) and how encrypted data can be examined by leveraging the smartphone
+- Understand how data is stored on smartphone components (SD cards) and how encrypted data can be examined by leveraging the smartphone

-- Extract and use information from smartphones and their components, including Android, iOS, BlackBerry 10, Windows Phone, Chinese knock-offs, and SD cards (bonus labs available focusing on BlackBerry, BlackBerry backups, Nokia [Symbian], and SIM card decoding)
+- Extract and use information from smartphones and their components, including Android, iOS, BlackBerry 10, Windows Phone, Chinese knock-offs, and SD cards (bonus labs available focusing on BlackBerry, BlackBerry backups, Nokia [Symbian], iOS File System, iOS Physical, and SIM card decoding)

 - Perform advanced forensic examinations of data structures on smartphones by diving deeper into underlying data structures that many tools do not interpret